MiSTer-devel/MultiComp_MiSTer/README.md

 | 6_SYSLIB        | 6_RCPM            | 6_ALGOLM         | 6_DWG_APPS      |
 | 7_BBC BASIC     | 7_DDTZ SOURCES    | 7_SUPERCALC      | 8_MICROSHELL    |

 Note the use of user numbers here i.e. 0_, 1_ etc..
 (Not all the applications were tested to run, so you are on your own)

 The applications were obtained from the Obsolescence Guaranteed site.

 Included in the CPM-sd-image directory are also some python scripts to initialize/build the image for the CP/M disks.
-Along with a script in the transient packages directory that can extract the .COM files from the package (note this was used to provide some content to build the cpm.img file provided in CPM-sd-image).
+Along with a script in the transient packages directory that can extract the .COM files from the package (note this was used to provide some content to build the cpm.img file provided in CPM-sd-image directory).

 To use the Python scripts we recommend using Visual Studio Code and opening the MultiComp_MiSTer directory as its project location.
+Them just run the Python scripts from within Visual Studio Code.

 __Other useful links.__